UK Stocks-Factors to watch on June 10

 * HK->Shanghai Connect daily quota used 5.9 pct, Shanghai->HK daily quota used 14.3 pct

-LONDON, June 10 Britain's FTSE 100 index is seen opening down by 15 to 17 points, or as much as 0.3 percent, on Monday on fresh signs of economic slowdown in China, according to financial bookmakers.
+LONDON, June 10 Britain's FTSE 100 index is seen opening down by 15 to 17 points, or as much as 0.3 percent lower on Monday on fresh signs of economic slowdown in China, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * Chinese imports fell 0.3 percent against expectations for a 6 percent rise, and the volume of major metals imports, including copper and alumina, fell at double-digit rates in unexpectedly weak data released at the weekend.